 All applications must be submitted through UC Berkeley's online Graduate Application for Admission and Fellowships site for graduate admissions.
 Please take care to ensure all email addresses, as well as your own email address, are entered correctly.
 The application has several sections, including two essays.
 Applicants must fulfill all sections of the application to be considered.

-UC Berkeley Graduate Division will start accepting applications for the Fall2021 cohort of MSSE Master students on Tuesday, September 8, 2020, through Monday, January 25, 2021.
+UC Berkeley Graduate Division will start accepting applications for the Fall 2022 cohort of MSSE Master students in September 2021.